mithyer/Ralyo/README.md

 ## Last Version Features (v1.1.0)

 ### 1.Subscribe to AI Music Libraries
-- supports SUNO & UDIO.
+- Supports SUNO & UDIO.
 - Subscribe to AI music libraries created by others.
 - Combine multiple libraries into a single collection.
 - Create multiple collections, each corresponding to a playback stream.